vtori37/Tech-Blog/README.md

 WHEN I visit the site for the first time
 THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in

-WHEN I click on the homepage option
-THEN I am taken to the homepage
+* Clicking on homepage takes user to the homepage

-WHEN I click on any other links in the navigation
-THEN I am prompted to either sign up or sign in
+* Clicking on any other links in the navigation will prompt user to either sign up or sign in

-WHEN I choose to sign up
-THEN I am prompted to create a username and password
+* Chosing sign up prompts user to create a username and password

-WHEN I click on the sign-up button
-THEN my user credentials are saved and I am logged into the site
+* Clicking on the sign-up button will save user credentials and then they are logged into the site

-WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password
+* Revisiting the site at a later time and choosing to sign in will prompt user to enter my username and password

-WHEN I am signed in to the site
-THEN I see navigation links for the homepage, the dashboard, and the option to log out
+* When signed into the site, users see see navigation links for the homepage, the dashboard, and the option to log out

-WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created
+* Clicking on the homepage option in the navigation takes user to the homepage and presents them with existing blog posts that include the post title and the date created

-WHEN I click on an existing blog post
-THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment
+* Clicking on an existing blog post presents user with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment

-WHEN I enter a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
+*entering a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created

-WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post
+* Clicking on the dashboard option in the navigation takes the user to the dashboard and presents any blog posts the user already created and the option to add a new blog post

-WHEN I click on the button to add a new blog post
-THEN I am prompted to enter both a title and contents for my blog post
+* Clicking on the button to add a new blog post prompts the user to enter both a title and contents for their blog post

-WHEN I click on the button to create a new blog post THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post
+* When users click on the button to create a new blog post, the title and contents of their post are saved and the user is taken back to an updated dashboard with their new blog post

-WHEN I click on one of my existing posts in the dashboard THEN I am able to delete or update my post and taken back to an updated dashboard
+* Clicking on one of the existing posts in the dashboard allows the user to delete or update the post and taken back to an updated dashboard

-WHEN I click on the logout option in the navigation THEN I am signed out of the site
+* Clicking on the logout option in the navigation signs the user out

-WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
+* Sitting Idle on the site for more than a set time allows user to view comments but prompts them to log in again before they can add, update, or delete comments